August 02, 2022

 Since I was a kid, I've always had a high number of moles scattered throughout my body.
 Around 1082 to be precise.
 What us gingers lack in soul, we compensate with moles.

 This has been a psychological issue for me.
 Was I ever bullied because of it?
 Not even once.
 Did I as a kid pre-bully myself into avoiding activities that required me to be in shared changing rooms in anticipation of a bullying that never took place?
 Yep!

 That was, in retrospect, a mistake that made me miss out on so many formative experiences. 🙈

 With time, wisdom prevailed.
 I just stopped making it such a big deal.
 I was also blessed with partners that never seemed to mind, so that helped significantly.

 Then, at the end of last year, I recall taking a shower, looking at my body and thinking wow, I have certainly come a long way since I was young.
-I have developed the firm knowledge that these things don't matter.
+I have developed the knowledge that these things don't matter.

-But here's the thing about knowledge...
+But here's the deal with knowledge...

 Knowledge that does not change behaviour is useless.
 But knowledge that changes behaviour quickly loses its relevance.